geomarker-io/st_pm_hex/README.md

 - QD, 2019: 10-fold CV R2 = 0.86 (0.89 annual)
 - Hu, 2017: 10-fold CV R2 = 0.84
 - QD, 2016: 10-fold CV R2 = 0.80

+See separately, an interactive [online map](http://app.geomarker.io/pm_cv_accuracy/) showing the crossvalidated accuracy metrics for specific subsets of the United States *and* the locations of all EPA monitoring stations used in the training data.

 ### 14. create Safe Harbor aggregated h3 cells